gpratte/texastoc-v4-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 02-remove-password-from-update-player
+## Current Branch: 03-settings-component
-No longer show the password in the edit player component.
-Also removed password from the call to the server when updating a player.
+Added a new Settings component that is accessible from the menu.
+There is only one setting - enable or disable one touch rebuy in the current game.